Convert Cups of Sugar to Tablespoons

 Experts recommend having a digital food scale on hand for measuring sugar rather than measuring spoons or cups for the most accurate results.

 Cups and tablespoons are both units used to measure sugar.
 Keep reading to learn more about each unit of measure.

-The cup is a US customary unit of sugar.
+The cup is a US customary unit of volume.
 Cups can be abbreviated as c, and are also sometimes abbreviated as C. For example, 1 cup can be written as 1 c or 1 C.

-The tablespoon is a US customary unit of sugar.
+The tablespoon is a US customary unit of volume.
 Tablespoons can be abbreviated as tbsp, and are also sometimes abbreviated as T, Tbls, or Tb.
 For example, 1 tablespoon can be written as 1 tbsp, 1 T, 1 Tbls, or 1 Tb.